Skip to Content

 Difficulty: Easy

-For an interesting hike ending in a stunning beach, it is no wonder that Second Beach Trail is a popular coastal walk in Washington.
-The trail is varied and hilly, with multiple natural elements such as sea stacks and other rock formations that help to keep things interesting.
+The trail is varied and hilly, with multiple natural elements like sea stacks and other rock formations that help to keep things interesting.

 The start of the trail might not be the best impression, with a porta-potty and what looks like an almost derelict kiosk.
-You may be thinking, what I have I got myself in for, but don’t let this put you off; it only gets better from here.
+You may be thinking, what have I got myself in for, but don’t let this put you off; it only gets better from here.

-The path will take you through the beautiful old-growth forest that covers so much of this area before climbing down a huge hill with the help of a rickety staircase.
 At this point, the hike turns into a kind of adult obstacle course, as you’ll have to make your way through a field of huge logs before making it to your reward, the beach!

 The beach is impressive, with sea stacks jutting out of the surf and even a natural arch in the rock.
 Roll up those hiking trousers and check out the tide pools for sea life if you make it during low tide.

-PS in case you’re wondering, yes there is a La Push Beach #1 and #3 too!
+PS – In case you’re wondering, yes, there is a La Push Beach #1 and #3, too!

 READ MORE: Your Guide to La Push Beaches in Olympic National Park